 There are 287 trades, the profit factor is 1.82, the max drawdown is 12%, and the CAGR is only 2.4%.
 The low CAGR can partly be explained by the low time spent in the market: 7.7%.

-As a portfolio of maximum five positions the equity curve looks like this:
+As a portfolio of a maximum of five positions the equity curve looks like this (only shorts):

-Common for all strategies is that you can’t expect it to perform well on all asset classes.
+Common for all strategies is that you can’t expect them to perform well on all asset classes.
 Each ETF has its own distinct features, and you must tweak (without data mining) to find what works on each.
-Hence, the Multiple Up Days can most likely be improved.
+Hence, the Multiple Up Days and Multiple Down Days strategy can most likely be improved.
 Moreover, optimization is likely to gain some more insights into the strategy.